ESU THEATRE HANDBOOK

 Emporia State University Theatre Educational Goals

-History of Emporia State University Theatre
+History of the Theatre Program at Emporia State University

 Beginning in 1913, with the Department of Public Speaking and Expression, classes and theatre productions were part of the academic program at Kansas State Normal.
 Professor Franklin L. Gilson first organized the Gilson Players in 1915.
 Before Gilson’s death in 1946, this group had performed in cities and towns across Kansas plus toured to fifteen states.
 Albert Taylor Hall, located in the Administration Building, now called Plumb Hall, was the home of major productions beginning in 1916.
 The department also presented many smaller productions in The Little Theater, located on the third floor of the Administration Building.